jflavigne-sidlee/swarm/docs/design/writing_functions.md

 6. lock_section(file_name: str, section_title: str) -> bool
     - **Purpose:** Temporarily prevent other agents from editing a specific section.
     - **Behavior:**
-        - Create a lock marker in the document’s metadata or a temporary file.
+        - Create a lock marker in the document's metadata or a temporary file.
         - Return True if the lock is successful, False if the section is already locked.
     - **Notes:**
         - Ensure locks are removed when edits are complete or after a timeout.